 One of the more well-known, well-established and largest web hosting companies, GoDaddy has a strong global presence and a huge client base.
 They also offer domain names and a range of additional online marketing tools.
 You can view GoDaddy Hosting options for ecommerce and other types of site.

-At the time of writing, this all-in-one ecommerce website software and hosting solution had powered over $4 Billion in online sales across over 100,000 sites.
-Having a complete online store solution like this ensures that all aspects of your ecommerce system are compatible and work together seamlessly.
+At the time of writing, this all-in-one ecommerce website software and online store hosting solution had powered over $4 Billion in sales across over 100,000 sites.
+Having a complete web shop solution like this ensures that all aspects of your ecommerce system are compatible and work together seamlessly.
 It is simple enough to set up and use for novice website users, meaning that the e-shop owner does not need to engage the services of expert web developers.
 Even much of the web design is taken care of, so that all you might want to create a slick experience for your visitors is a graphic designer to help you with a company logo.

 Online stores with Shopify are mobile friendly out of the box – one of the benefits of using one of the more modern e-commerce platforms.